utdata/rwd-mastery-assignments/billboard-hits/rubric-r.md

 ## Rubric

-1. Who are the 10 artists that have spent the most weeks on the Top 100 chart.
+1. Who are the 10 artists that have had the most appearances on the Top 100 chart.
-    - Build a table (a data frame printed to the screen) to show the performer and the number of weeks they've had a song on the chart.
+    - Build a table (a data frame printed to the screen) to show the Performer and the number of times they've had a song on the chart.
 Arrange by most at the top.
 Only display the top 10 rows.
 2. Who had the most No. 1 hits?
     - Build a data frame that filters to only No. 1 hits, then counts the distinct performer/song combinations.
 Count how many times the performer is on that list and arrange by those that have most.
 Show only the top 10 performers.
-    - Do the same as above, but first filter for the years you were in high school.
+    - Do the same as above, but first filter for the most recent five years.
 [This might help](https://utdata.github.io/r-journalism-examples/dates.html#filter-by-date).
 3. Who had the most hits in the Top 10?
-This is similar to above, but any song in the Top 10 as opposed to No. 1.
+This is similar to above, but include song in the Top 10 as opposed to No. 1.
 Build a data frame to show the top of that list.
 4. Pick an artist you like that has five or more hits:
     - Make a table that shows the songs, the number of weeks on the chart, and the peak position that song had.
 Arrange it by most number of weeks on the chart.
     - Make a bar chart of just the songs and number of weeks on the chart, arranged with highest on top.
 Make sure it has a title and clean axis names.
 You might need to `fct_reorder()` your data to get the bars in the right order.